CloudI/website/_build/html/_sources/Network.txt

 Bind Address
 ============
 By default, the Cowboy web server listens only to the local host network address of 127.0.0.1.
-If you want CloudI to be accessible on your network, you can change this by following these steps:
+If you want CloudI to be accessible on your network, you can change this using these steps:

 1. Change the current directory to the installation files for CloudI.
 Note that your location may be different than what is shown below.